loxilb-io/loxilbdocs/docs/cmd.md

 ./loxicmd get port
 ```

-More information use help option!
+For more information, use help option!
 ```
 ./loxicmd help
 ```